osg-htc/virtual-school-pilot-2020/docs/materials/sw/part3-ex1-singularity.md

 Setup
 -----

-Make sure you are logged into `training.osgconnect.net` (the OSG Connect submit server for this workshop).
-For this exercise (and the next) we will be using Singularity containers that are hosted by OSG Connect, in a very similar way to the software modules.
+Make sure you are logged into `login05.osgconnect.net` (the OSG Connect submit server for this workshop).
+For this exercise we will be using Singularity containers that are hosted by OSG Connect, in a very similar way to the software modules.

 To get an idea on what container images are available on the OSG, take a look at the directory path `/cvmfs/singularity.opensciencegrid.org/opensciencegrid`.

 Job Submission
 --------------

 For this job, we will use the OSG Connect Ubuntu "Xenial" image.
-Copy a submit file you used for a previous exercise and add the following lines:
+Copy a submit file you used for a previous exercise on OSG Connect and add the following lines:

 	:::file
 	requirements = HAS_SINGULARITY == true